Vittal Mallya

-Vittal Mallya (8 February 1924 – 13 October 1983) was an Indian entrepreneur, best known as the former chair of the India-based United Breweries Group.
-Mallya is the father of an Indian businessman Vijay Mallya.
+Vittal Mallya (8 February 1924 – 13 October 1983) was an Indian industrialist, best known as the former chair of the India-based United Breweries Group.
+Mallya is the father of Vijay Mallya.

 Early life and education

 Vittal Mallya was born in 1924.
 He was the youngest of the three children of Lt.
-Col. Bantwal Ganapathi Mallya by his wife Devi Mallya.
+Col. Bantwal Ganapathi Mallya and his wife Devi Mallya.
 The family belongs to the Gaud Saraswat Brahmin community of Madhva tradition based in Mangalore and hails from the town of Bantwal.

 The young Vittal Mallya gained exposure to the many cultures of India as he grew up in many cantonment towns across India.
-When he was around 12 years of age, his father's wealth and position as an army officer made it possible for young Vittal to be enrolled into The Doon School.
-Vittal was a very bright student at school, and received several double promotions during his academic career for outstanding performance.
+When he was around 12 years of age, his father's wealth and position as an army officer made it possible for Vittal to be enrolled into The Doon School.
+Vittal was a bright student at school, and received several double promotions during his academic career for outstanding performance.
 After finishing school, he was accepted into Presidency College, Kolkata.
 He chose this college because his father was posted at that time in Kolkata.
 After his graduation, he traveled abroad for over two years in a sort of grand tour which was undertaken for two reasons: firstly, his father, who had studied in England and was something of an Anglophile, wanted him to have some exposure to Europe and the wider world outside India; secondly, Vittal wanted to see Europe and gain first-hand practical knowledge that he believed to be a lot more valuable than formal education.
 He also learned Spanish in the process.